Welcome to our grammar lesson about the Spanish Preterite Vs Imperfect tenses, and how to choose between them.

 Choosing between Preterite and Imperfect is quite a challenge for Spanish learners.
 Both are past tenses but we use them in different circumstances.

-In this lesson, we will explain the main guidelines for choosing the right tense, and also provide you with example sentences and useful exercises so that you can practice their differences.
+In this lesson, we will explain the main guidelines for choosing the right tense, and also provide you with example sentences and useful exercises for practice.

-1. Spanish Preterite Vs Imperfect: A General Idea of their difference
+1. Spanish Preterite Vs Imperfect – A General Idea

 Both the Preterite and the Imperfect tense are used to talk about the past, but in different modes of thinking.